 Here, you can see that Jemel’s Ability Index is 218 on overall reading.
 What does 218 mean?
 Well, it means that he’s in the yellow zone, which means we’re not sure he will meet the state standards this year.

-The Ability Index serves only to place a kid into one of those three tiers.
-As long as you know your child’s tier, strengths and weaknesses, the Ability Index or raw score on iStation isn’t very important.
+The Ability Index serves only to place a kid into one of those 5 levels.
+As long as you know your child’s level, strengths and weaknesses, the Ability Index or raw score on iStation isn’t very important.

 So let’s get into those strengths and weaknesses.
 First, realize that each subtest pictured here (letter knowledge, phonemic awareness, alphabetic decoding, comprehension, and vocabulary) are all part of the overall reading score.